biomedical-translation-corpora/scielo/monolingual/README.md

 - Portuguese
 - Spanish

-These are the files made available during the [WMT'2016 Biomedical Translation Task](http://www.statmt.org/wmt16/biomedical-translation-task.html).

-For more information about the format, please check the [Scielo dataset](http://github.com/biomedical-translation-corpora/scielo) folder.
+For more information about the file format, please check the [Scielo dataset](http://github.com/biomedical-translation-corpora/scielo) folder.